robsontenorio/mary-ui.com/README.md

 <br>

-> :warning: If you are not using Docker, use http://localhost or any local address you set up.
+> :warning: If you are not using VSCODE Dev Containers, use any local address you have set up.

 > :warning: It uses SQLITE for dynamic examples.